 Louis “Satchmo” Armstrong is a New Orleans legend who still lives in the hearts of musicians and jazz lovers the world over.
-A central figure in the development of early New Orleans jazz, Satchmo became a world-renowned star that helped to put New Orleans and its monumental genre on the map of the music world.
+A central figure in the development of early jazz, Satchmo became a world-renowned star that helped to put the city and its monumental genre on the map of the music world.
 And the city celebrates his legacy still today.

-New Orleans’ Satchmo SummerFest, held this year from July 31st through August 3rd, 2014 at and surrounding the Louisiana State Museum’s Old U.S. Mint in the French Quarter, is one of many summer festivals that occur in the city each year.
-But it is memorable in its own right due to the curated music, food and events that are intended to represent all that Satchmo and his contributions are to New Orleans.
+Satchmo SummerFest, held this year from July 31st through August 3rd, 2014 at and surrounding the Louisiana State Museum’s Old U.S. Mint in the French Quarter, is one of many summer festivals that occur in the city each year.
+But it is memorable in its own right due to the curated music, food and events that are intended to represent all that Satchmo and his contributions to his home town.

 Satchmo culture and history are also focal points of the festival each year.
 While this year’s lineup is still being scheduled, you can get a sampling based on last year’s events and installations.
 They included a session discussing Louis’ Armstrong’s extensive record collection, a talk about Tulane University professor Matt Sakakeeny’s book, “Roll With It: Brass Bands in the Streets of New Orleans,” the Jazz Journalists’ Association Louis Armstrong birthday party and many more.